valerionew/unisolder-notes/README.md

 This part is common with a suffix, such as "BAV199,215".
 It is the same part.

 #### TVS1 60V TVS
 60V TVS is just a 60V TVS.
-Any 60V TVS ot close to this will do.
+Any 60V TVS or close to this will do.
 For example:
 * 1.5KE62A

 #ICs